nathanielks/srdb/README.md

 * typos corrected, button text tweak * David Coveney / Robert O'Rourke Version 1.0.1
 * styling and form added by James R Whitehead.

-Credits:  moz667 at gmail dot com for his recursive_array_replace posted at uk.php.net which saved me a little time * a perfect sample for me and seems to work in all cases.